jofri/drivel-tv/README.md

 # Drivel-tv

 Drivel-tv lets you browse and create live broadcasts with your favourite YouTube videos.
-Curate your content using YouTube playlists, submit to Drivel get a live broadcast link with group chat to share with your community. 🔴
+Curate your content using YouTube playlists, submit them to Drivel and get a live broadcast link (with group chat) to share with your community. 🔴
 <br/><br/>